 Dating games tell you when you can accept a date, and when you can ask for a date.
 The details are scary.
 You know, games like: good girls aren’t easy, so no sex or you won’t hook him.
 And what about the “bait and switch” games men use like toothpaste: the bait is showing interest first, then switching with (fake) disinterest.
 It boils down to games from both ends of who’s in control.
 If your the one chasing you’re the loser, you must remain on the side of being pursued.
 It’s ridiculous.
 Wheres the challenge or the confidence of vulnerability?

 And there are truths to dating games if winning a prize by force counts.
 But is love something to force, trick, or hunt like prey?
 No.

 Ultimately, what “dating rules” do, is prolong the inevitable.
-Relationships that are won by pretending to be anything other than your true self, can work, but they don’t produce that love you deserve.
+Relationships won by pretending to be anything other than your true self can work, but they don’t produce that love you deserve.
 Even the smallest tricks and techniques we all have heard about, used, and stressed over, are dead-end streets.
 Unfortunately, sometimes it takes 20 years, two kids, and divorce to see it.